clark800/notetab/README.md

 To install, save the HTML file anywhere and open it in the browser.

 The notepad contents are saved in the browser's localStorage.

+WARNING: Notepad contents will be deleted if you clear your browser data.